Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Locally, students could see how food waste affects their community—from uneaten lunches at school to food surplus at supermarkets.
+We researched food waste and audited our own waste over a week, it was a fascinating and scary result.

 Did the resource encourage new ways of thinking and talking about the value food?